Mbah-Royce/AI-Coding-Agent/README.md

-# 🤖 AI Agent with Google GenAI Function Calling
+# 🤖 AI Coding Agent with Google GenAI Function Calling

 A Python-based AI agent built using **Google GenAI** and the **Gemini 3.6 Flash** model.
 The project explores how an LLM can interact with the local environment by calling custom Python functions.